DMyashkov/Lanes/README.md

 # Lanes
-A fun game where you have to avoid
+A fun game where you have to avoid obstacles which spawn on a highway with many different road lanes!

 ## Game Mechanics
 - The player controls the car using the left and right arrow keys.